Hackman9912/04-Logic-Pseudocode_IDEs/01_pseudocode/01_Overview_MC.md

 operating systems

-5. The computer stores a program while the program is running, as well as the data that the program is working with, in______.
+5.The computer stores a program while the program is running, as well as the data that the program is working with, in______.

 secondary storage